aaliakseyenka/lex-deploy/README.md

 lex-deploy deploy --schemaPath ./NameOfTheBot_Export.json --alias prod
 ```

+## ENV variables
+POLL_TIMEOUT - the delay to poll the aws lex building service for status.
+Default `3000`ms. If decrease - aws limit might be reached.

 ## AWS setup
 To setup aws variables please use [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) defined by aws

+###IAM
+`lambda:AddPermission` policy is required to add lambda permission to be invoked by lex

+`lex:*` policy is required to call lex building service